alx2009/K197Display/README.md

 - double click of the REL button resets the statistics (but otherwise does not affect the reference value)
 - Normal STO and RCL functions can be disabled from the options menu.
 When disabled, the buttons are repurposed as follows:
   - clicking the STO button once hold the currently displayed measurement when in normal or statistics mode.
 A second click returns to continuos updates.
-  - Holding the STO button alternates between "normal" and "statistics" display (when repurposing of STO and RCL is enabled)
+  - Holding the STO button alternates between "normal" and "statistics" display mode (when repurposing of STO and RCL is enabled)
+  - Double clicking the STO button alternates between "normal" and "graph" display mode (when repurposing of STO and RCL is enabled)

 When the Options menu is shown, the buttons are used to navigate the menu as follows:
 REL = up (hold to exit the menu)